Society of Saint Pius X: Canonical situation

-The canonical situation of the SSPX and of its clergy has been the subject of controversy since the 1988 Écône consecrations.
-While the society is not listed in Annuario Pontificio as a recognized society of apostolic life, it has nonetheless benefited from some significant allowances normally granted only to recognized orders and societies.
+SSPX was founded as a Pious Union in 1970, but was suppressed in 1975 by Bishop Pierre Mamie with the approval of the Roman Curia.
+In 1988, Pope John Paul II excommunicated Lefebvre and the four bishops consecrated by him, as well as "those who adhered to the schism".
+In 1996, the Pontifical Council for Legislative Texts declared that "the whole Lefebvrian movement was to be considered schismatic".

+In 2009, Pope Benedict XVI remitted the excommunications of the four bishops consecrated by Lefebvre, but reiterated that SSPX had no canonical status.

+In 2026, the whole fraternity was declared schismatic by the Dicastery for the Doctrine of the Faith, excommunicating all clergy associated with the society and forbidding them from licitly celebrating any sacraments.

 Marriage

 On 27 March 2017, the Congregation for the Doctrine of the Faith communicated that Pope Francis granted local ordinaries the right to give to a priest in good standing the faculty to preside at the marriage of the society's followers, immediately after which they will participate in a Mass celebrated by an SSPX priest, or, if no priest in good standing can receive the couple's consent, to give the faculty instead to an SSPX priest.
+This faculty was revoked by the Dicastery for the Doctrine of the Faith after the illicit consecrations of four bishops in 2026.

 Confession

-On 20 November 2016, Pope Francis personally and indefinitely extended an allowance he created during the Holy Year of 2015 for penitents confessing to priests affiliated with the SSPX:For the Jubilee Year I had also granted that those faithful who, for various reasons, attend churches officiated by the priests of the Priestly Fraternity of Saint Pius X, can validly and licitly receive the sacramental absolution of their sins.
+On 20 November 2016, Pope Francis personally and indefinitely extended an allowance he created during the Holy Year of 2015 for penitents confessing to priests affiliated with SSPX:

+For the Jubilee Year I had also granted that those faithful who, for various reasons, attend churches officiated by the priests of the Priestly Fraternity of Saint Pius X, can validly and licitly receive the sacramental absolution of their sins.
-Ordination and Holy Orders

-During an interview with TV Libertés on 29 January 2017, Bishop Fellay announced that theological discussions with the Holy See had led to permission for the society to licitly ordain priests:This summer it was confirmed that the Superior General can freely ordain the priests of the society without having to ask permission from the local bishop.

-Catholic Mass

-In 2022, Bishop Athanasius Schneider said that the SSPX was not schismatic as it prays for the Pope during Mass.
-Bishop Schneider states clearly that Catholics can attend the chapels of the SSPX.
+As with the faculties to validly witness marriages, this was revoked by the Dicastery for the Doctrine of the Faith in July 2026.

+Denying the validity of the suppression and the excommunications